Jeni2606/customer-review-classification/README.md

 ### Sentiment Classification

-A DistilBERT sequence classification model was fine-tuned to classify reviews into three sentiment classes: `Negative` · `Neutral` · `Positive`.
+A DistilBERT sequence classification model was fine-tuned to classify reviews into three sentiment classes:

+- Negative
+- Neutral
+- Positive

 ### Category Classification

-A separate DistilBERT sequence classification model was fine-tuned to classify reviews into: `Product Related` · `Staff + Billing` · `Suggestion`.
+A separate DistilBERT sequence classification model was fine-tuned to classify reviews into three categories:

+- Product Related
+- Staff + Billing
+- Suggestion

 For both models, the original training setup used tokenization with a maximum sequence length of 512 tokens and a batch size of 8.